sktime/sktime/README.rst

 The low-level interface extends the standard scikit-learn API to handle time series and panel data.
 Currently, the package implements:

-* various state-of-the-art approaches to supervised learning with time series features
+* various state-of-the-art approaches to supervised learning with time series features,
-* transformation of time series, including series-to-series transforms (e.g. Fourier transform), series-to-primitives transforms aka feature extractors, (e.g. mean, variance), sub-divided into fittables (on table) and row-wise applicates
+* transformation of time series, including series-to-series transforms (e.g. Fourier transform), series-to-primitives transforms aka feature extractors, (e.g. mean, variance), sub-divided into fittables (on table) and row-wise applicates,
-* Pipelining, allowing to chain multiple transformers with a final estimator
+* Pipelining, allowing to chain multiple transformers with a final estimator,
 * meta-learning strategies including tuning and ensembling, accepting pipelines as the base estimator,
 * off-shelf composites strategies, such as a fully customisable random forest for time-series classification, with interval segmentation and feature extraction.